Board

 Board member (2022)

 Olivia works at the Knowledge Centre for Welfare, Housing and Care in Brussels.
 She is an expert on themes like residential care, caring communities, neighborhood-focused care, diversity and vulnerability.
 She follows and supports Brussels projects and makes connections between various practices and policies.
 Olivia has a broad knowledge of and expertise in the (Brussels) welfare and care sector, across language borders.
-She uses this knowledge to contribute to new policy, both in organizations and in government.
+She uses this knowledge to contribute to new policy, both in organisations and in government.

 Honorary board member